CIDRAM/CIDRAM/_docs/readme.en.md

 "log_banned_ips"
 - Include blocked requests from banned IPs in the logfiles?
 True = Yes [Default]; False = No.

+"default_dns"
+- Default DNS server to use for hostname lookups.
+Default = 8.8.8.8 (Google DNS).
+WARNING: Don't change this unless you know what you're doing!

 ####"signatures" (Category)
 Signatures configuration.